 Admission to the millwright trade is usually conducted as an internal process with the employer.
 Information is available at the Oregon Bureau of Labor and Industries website: boli.state.or.us.

-Human Relations (3-4 credits), choose one of the following:
+Human Relations (3-4 credits) - Complete one of the following:

 Program Core Courses

-State of Oregon Apprenticeship Training Journey-level card or Oregon Bureau of Labor and Industries Apprenticeship and Training Division (BOLI-ATD) Certificate of Completion will be the equivalent of 22 Credits.
+State of Oregon Apprenticeship Training Journey Level Card or Oregon Bureau of Labor and Industries Apprenticeship and Training Division (BOLI-ATD) Certificate of Completion will be awarded 22 Credits.

-ELECTIVES must be completed with a grade of C- or better, or Pass.
-Complete credits to meet 90 total credits for the program (approximately 14 credits).
+Program Electives must be completed with a grade of C- or better, or Pass.
+Complete credits to meet 90 total credits for the program (17-19 credits).
 Select courses from the list below.
-Contact your Academic Advisor or Program Coordinator for help.
+Contact your Academic Advisor or Program Coordinator for help determining electives.

 Licensing and Certification